andrew/ultimate-awesome/README.md

 - [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.
 - [awesome-rices](https://github.com/zemmsoares/awesome-rices) - A curated list of awesome unix user rices!.
 - [awesome-learning](https://github.com/Lets-DevOps/awesome-learning) - A curated list for DevOps learning resources.
 Join the slack channel to discuss more.
+- [awesome-substrate](https://github.com/polkadot-developers/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-android-testing](https://github.com/hotchemi/awesome-android-testing) - A curated list of awesome android testing libraries.
 - [awesome-ue4](https://github.com/terrehbyte/awesome-ue4) - A curated list of resources for working with Unreal Engine 4.
 (Awesome Unreal Engine 4).
 - [awesome-diffusion-categorized](https://github.com/wangkai930418/awesome-diffusion-categorized) - Collection of diffusion model papers categorized by their subareas.